okgomike/okgomike.github.io/content/about.md

 ---
 title: "About Us"
-description: "ToolsD is a Yiwu-based B2B wholesale showroom for hardware, tools, fasteners, lifting equipment and locks.
+description: "ToolsD (Yiwu Gongbei Trading Firm) is a Yiwu-based B2B wholesale showroom for hardware, tools, fasteners, lifting equipment and locks.
 Low MOQ, mixed orders, OEM and global shipping."
 ---

-# About ToolsD
+# About ToolsD- (Yiwu Gongbei Trading Firm)

 ## Who We Are